fall inside a hole

 1339 Signal Station (1993)

-Updated station based on the original standard Tomy Trains station with new red roof, phone booth, and signal that changes as a train passes.
+A new station built on the original standard Tomy Trains station platform with new red roof, phone booth, and signal that changes as a train passes.
+More details can be seen on the station page.

 1341 Long Tunnel (1994)